So, can dogs eat applesauce? The answer is both yes and no. And, as with most things, moderation is key.

 - Add the cinnamon, stir well, and remove from heat.

-- Let the applesauce cool before serving to your dog.
-You can also place it in the fridge for later use.
+- Let the applesauce cool before serving it to your dog.

 Unsweetened Applesauce for Sweet Dogs

 Can dogs eat applesauce?
-Dogs can eat applesauce and, in fact, it’s a healthy snack for them.
+Yes!
 Not only is it packed with vitamins, minerals and antioxidants, but it’s also low in calories and easy to digest.
 However, puppies should not eat too much applesauce as their digestive system isn’t fully developed yet.
-If you want to give your dog a special treat, why not try making some homemade applesauce for them?
-It’s simple to do, and they’re sure to love it!

 - Can Dogs Eat Apples?
 Benefits and Dangers of Feeding Apples to Dogs